tiffanymonroe/wdi-remote-gizmo/unit_2/w05d04/morning_exercise/README.md

 ## Setup

 1. Use the files inside the `bootstrap_example` folder to code along with this morning's exercise.
+2. I recommend that you navigate into your `student_examples` folder and make a new folder called `bootstrap_practice`.
+3. Copy the contents of the `bootstrap_example` folder into your `bootstrap_practice` folder.

 ## Let's Look at Bootstrap

 Bootstrap's website catalogs everything that you can use to style your application.
 Note that their styles are responsive.
 You can download a file and keep it in your application or use a link to their CDN.

 Bootstrap is a very robust framework!
 It has pretty much everything that you need (plus more).
 After this lesson, take some time to explore the site to see more of the offerings.
-Consider using it in your homeworks or projects.
+Consider using it in your homework or projects.

 ## Code along:

-1. Navigate inside your `bootstrap_example` folder.
+1. Navigate inside your `bootstrap_practice` folder.

 2. Open the index.html file in your browser `open index.html`